johnnymatthews/blog/2021-02-06-connect-to-raspberry-pi-zero-over-usb-on-ubuntu.md

 ---
 title: Connect to a Raspberry Pi Zero over USB on Ubuntu
+description: I was messing around with a new Raspberry Pi Zero I got for Christmas, and I was surprised how convoluted it is to SSH into the device through the USB port.
+So I jotted down the steps and put them here.
 date: 2021-02-06
 ---

-# Connect to a Raspberry Pi Zero over USB on Ubuntu

 1. Format micro SD card the normal way.
 1. Put an operating system on there using the [Raspberry Pi Imager for Ubuntu](https://www.raspberrypi.org/software/).